Francescolis/Xpandables.Net/README.md

 ```

 The **AddXDataContext** registers the specified data context using the options provided.
-The **AddXHandlers** registers all handlers found in the executing application, and apply persistence decorator and validation decorator to all the commands according to the constraints.
+The **AddXCommandQueryHandlers** registers all handlers found in the executing application, and apply persistence decorator and validation decorator to all the commands according to the constraints.
 The **AddXDispatcher** registers the internal implementation of *IDispatcher* to resolve handlers.

 ## Features